theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/set-daclient.md

 ```

 ### -Downlevel
-Specifies that the appropriate policies should be deployed on down-level clients (firstref_client_7) clients for allowing connection to a Windows Server® 2012 DA server.
+Specifies that the appropriate policies should be deployed on down-level clients (firstref_client_7) clients for allowing connection to a Windows Server??
+2012 DA server.
 The acceptable values for this parameter are: Enabled or Disabled.

 This parameter can be configured only when multi-site is not deployed.